zwe-htet-paing/microbiology-burmese-rag/README.md

 - ✅ **Burmese-Language Support**: Answers questions in Burmese, even if the question is in English.
 - ✅ **Follow-Up Handling**: Maintains conversation context for follow-up questions.
 - ✅ **RAG System**: Retrieves relevant Q&A from a CSV-based knowledge base using vector embeddings.
+- ✅ **Reranker for Burmese Queries**: Improves retrieval accuracy by re-ranking documents with a multilingual embedding model.
 - ✅ **Streamlit UI**: Interactive web interface for asking questions and viewing AI responses.
 - ✅ **Traceability with LangSmith**: Uses `@traceable` decorators to log and monitor document retrieval, response generation, and OpenAI API calls.
 - ✅ **Experiment Notebooks**: Jupyter notebooks for testing new queries, prompts, and RAG configurations.